Mary Arden's Farm

 Mary Arden's Farm, also known as Mary Arden's House or Glebe Farm, is the farmhouse of Mary Shakespeare (née Arden), the mother of Elizabethan playwright William Shakespeare.
-Because of confusion about the actual house inhabited by Mary in the mid-sixteenth century, a nearby farm had previously been preserved as "Mary Arden's Farm", but has been subsequently renamed Palmer's Farm.
+Because of confusion about the actual house inhabited by Mary in the mid-sixteenth century, a nearby farm was conserved in the 20th century as "Mary Arden's Farm", but has been subsequently renamed Palmer's Farm.
 Both are grade I listed and located in the village of Wilmcote, about three miles from Stratford-upon-Avon.

 Glebe Farm

 The house that belonged to the Arden family is Glebe Farm, near to Palmer's Farm.
 A more modest building, it had been acquired by the Shakespeare Birthplace Trust in 1968 for preservation as part of a farmyard without knowing its true provenance.

 The building has lost some of its original timber framing and features some Victorian brickwork, but it has been possible to date it through dendrochronology to c.1514.